 NJ DMO Questions: 800-722-3524 if calling from NJ, 800-848-3524 if calling from outside of NJ

 A Healthcare Spending Account is a type of Flexible Spending Account that allows employees to pay for qualified out of pocket healthcare expenses on a pre-tax basis.
 Expenses that qualify include: medical insurance deductibles and co-payments and other expenses not covered by your medical, dental and vision care insurance(s).
 Enrollment in this plan is optional.
 Each year or at the start of employment, an employee may elect the amount he/she wishes to contribute to the healthcare spending account.
-The annual maximum is $3,000 and the annual minimum is $240.
 Amounts are deducted each pay period before taxes and deposited into a Healthcare Spending Account.
 Employees pay for eligible expenses and submit claims to the University’s third party administrator, Payflex.
 Reimbursement for eligible expenses is made by check or direct deposit.
-Information and forms for this benefit are available in the Human Resources Office.
+Information and forms for this benefit are available in the Office of Human Resources.

-Saint Joseph's University offers a choice of medical insurance plans: Personal Choice, Keystone Point of Service and Keystone Health Plan East HMO.
-Details on these plans are available in the Human Resources Office.
+Saint Joseph's University offers a choice of two medical insurance plans: Consumer Driven High Deductible Health Plan (Personal Choice HDHP), and Keystone HMO.
+Details on these plans are available in the Office of Human Resources.

 Coverage may begin as soon as the first of the month coincident with or following the date of employment.
 A faculty member may enroll during the first 30 days after the date of employment.
 Once enrolled, an employee may transfer from one medical plan to another only during the open enrollment period held in September of each year with coverage effective November 1.

-A cash option in lieu of medical insurance is available.
-A waiver form must be completed prior to the beginning of the plan year, indicating proof of other coverage and cannot be revoked or amended during the plan year unless there is a change in family status.
+A cash option in lieu of medical insurance is available and cannot be revoked or amended during the plan year unless there is a change in family status.

 If you are declining enrollment for yourself or your dependents (including your spouse) because of other health insurance coverage, you may in the future be able to enroll yourself or your dependents in this plan, provided that you request enrollment within 30 days after your other coverage ends.
 In addition, if you have a new dependent as a result of marriage, birth, adoption or placement for adoption, you may be able to enroll yourself and your dependents, provided that you request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.